Zplaninic/project-generator-templates/README.md

-#### Generate different template projects (all of them include eslint and prettier config)
+#### Generate different template projects
+- all of them include eslint and prettier config
-- backend with Express/node/mongo
+- backend with Express/Node/Mongo
 - front with React
 - more to come